Skip to main content

 A diode’s biasing affects current flow.

 As stated, the current flowing through a diode can only go in one direction, and we call this state forward-bias.
-Since the current can only flow in one direction (forward-bias), we unofficially think of diodes as one-way electronic valves.
+Since the current can only flow in one direction, we unofficially think of diodes as one-way electronic valves.
 If the voltage across a diode is negative, then no current will flow; thus, an ideal diode appears as an open circuit.

 The conditions or states a typical diode can exist in are forward-bias or reverse-bias.
 In electronics, we define bias or biasing as a method of establishing a set of currents or voltages at different points of an electronic circuit to set proper operating conditions within an electronic component(s).
 Although this is a simplified version of the answer, it is still fundamentally correct.